jzxdrift/InfoRegSystemUBC/ProjectTeam06UBCInfoRegSys/ProjectTeam06UBCInfoRegSys/Documentation/Readme.txt

    pop up in case of success, otherwise error message will be displayed.
 7. In order to delete section, select the entire row and click delete.
 A confirmation message will pop up in case of success, otherwise error message will be displayed.

-P.S.
-If you have any problems or further questions, feel free to contact Albert Muller directly either at his
-	 college (mullera@student.douglascollege.ca) or personal email (giga.asd@gmail.com).